mafudge/ist356/syllabus.md

 This course requires you to install software on your computer.

-- Python 3.11 [https://www.python.org/downloads/](https://www.python.org/downloads/) 3.11 is the stable release at the time of thiis course offering.
+- Python 3.11 [https://www.python.org/downloads/](https://www.python.org/downloads/) 3.11 is the stable release at the time of this course offering.
 -  Visual Studio Code editor [https://code.visualstudio.com/](https://code.visualstudio.com/)
 - Git Source Code Managment [https://git-scm.com/](https://git-scm.com/)